Q: Does Freedom work with OS X 10.10 Yosemite.

 A: Freedom is easy to use because it only does one thing: it blocks your internet.
 To run Freedom, double-click the Freedom icon, which will launch the app from the menu bar.
-Tell it how long you'd like to run the program, and hit submit.
-That's it!
+Tell it how long you'd like it to run, and press submit.

 Q: Do you offer volume or enterprise discounts?

 A: Yes, volume discounts are available.
 Please request a quote.
 Freedom can also be customized for your organization's needs (longer time periods, etc.).

 Q: Why is your website Macfreedom.com if you also make a Windows and Android version?

 Q: How do I install Freedom for Windows?